COURSES AND TRAINING

 Other Short Courses Offered by The Wolfson Centre for Bulk Solids Handling Technology

-The other short courses that The Wolfson Centre run will also be offered online for the foreseeable future.
-Particularly those dealing with the pneumatic conveying of bulk solids will be of interest to many in the bulk terminals community.
+Particularly those courses dealing with the storage and discharge or the pneumatic conveying of bulk solids will be of interest to many in the bulk terminals’ community.

 ABTO members have been kindly offered a discount on fees for all The Wolfson Centre's other short courses.

-Whether to attend online with students from other organisations or to discuss 'in company' options please click here or contact Caroline Chapman at [email protected] +44 (0) 20 8331 8646 for further details.
+Whether to attend online with students from other organisations or to discuss 'in company' options please click here or contact Caroline Chapman [email protected] +44 (0) 20 8331 8646 for further details.